-- Tap Enable Restrictions and enter a passcode.
-You can use the passcode to change your settings or turn off Restrictions.
+- Create a Restrictions passcode.
+You need your Restrictions passcode to change the settings or to turn off Restrictions.

 - iTunes Store

 - Music Profiles & Posts